 6. Encourage outdoor activities

-The onset and progression of myopia (short-sightedness) in kids can be prevented by spending more time outdoors (5).
+The prevention of the onset and progression of myopia (short-sightedness) in kids can be handled by spending more time outdoors (5).
 You may encourage children to play outside rather than indoor games or video games.
 Outdoor activities can be physically beneficial to children.

 7. Discourage eye rubbing